vibhusheet/hello_slackbot/Readme.md

 ## Outline
 This is a hello slackbot

-- we can schedule to send a message to each user in '#general' group at 12:00pm of the user's timezones
+- schedule to send a hello to each user in '#general' group at 12:00pm(Noon) of the user's timezones

 ## how to test